jyapayne/switch-pico/README.md

 5. Connect the Pico to the Switch (dock USB-A or USB-C OTG); the Switch should see it as a wired Pro Controller.

 ## Planned features
-- IMU support for motion controls (gyro/accelerometer passthrough for controllers that support it to the Switch).
+- IMU support for motion controls (gyro/accelerometer passthrough for controllers that support it to the Switch) (WIP branch on `gyrov3`).

 ## Limitations
 - No motion controls/IMU passthrough yet (planned).